zeritti/prometheus-community-helm-charts/charts/prometheus/README.md

 _See [helm upgrade](https://helm.sh/docs/helm/helm_upgrade/) for command documentation._

+### To 26.0

+Previously, prometheus' flag `web.enable-lifecycle` has been set as the first element in list `server.extraFlags` by default and care had to be taken to keep this element when modifying the list.
+This release introduces a separate field, namely `server.webEnableLifecycleFlag` (bool, default _true_) instead, so that `server.extraFlags` can be freely modified as the list is now empty by default.

+If you have set `server.extraFlags` including the flag `web.enable-lifecyle` in your custom configuration, please, remove the flag from the list before upgrading.

 ### To 25.0

 The `server.remoteRead[].url` and `server.remoteWrite[].url` fields now support templating.
 Allowing for `url` values such as `https://{{ .Release.Name }}.example.com`.